 Analytical Grammar is an easy-to-follow, step-by-step approach that will prepare your student for high school and college-level work.
 The home teacher does not need to be a grammar expert but can learn along with the student.

-We also have optional DVD companions to use with AG.
-These will feature Erin and Robin teaching the lessons and practicing with a few sentences from each unit.
-The DVDs will be a big help for those who either don't have the time or feel they don't have the background to teach AG on their own.
+We also have optional DVD companions to use with Analytical Grammar.
+These feature Erin and Robin teaching the lessons and practicing with a few sentences from each unit.
+The DVDs will be a big help for those who either don’t have the time or feel they don’t have the background to teach Analytical Grammar on their own.

 If you do the program straight through, you only need a teacher book and student work book.
 IF YOU PLAN TO BREAK UP THE PROGRAM OVER TWO OR THREE YEARS, YOU MUST USE THE REINFORCEMENT AND REVIEW BOOK AS WELL.
 Please don’t break the program up without using the R&R book.

 - All the parts of speech and parts of the sentence

 Analytical Grammar includes:

 - Complete answer keys and useful teacher notes